 Q: What if I get stuck in the middle of making a page?

-A: The Facebook group is a great place to post images and ask for guidance.
-You can also shoot me an email and we can talk!
+A: You can always send me an email.
+I respond very quickly!
+And the Facebook group is a great place to post images and ask for guidance.
 It's not uncommon to feel stuck.
 It's all part of the creative process!

 Q: Can I share the course website and login information with my friends?